demisto/content/Packs/Imperva_Skyfence/Integrations/ImpervaSkyfence/README.md

 The Imperva Skyfence Cloud Gateway is a Cloud Access Security Broker (CASB) that provides visibility and control over sanctioned and unsanctioned cloud apps to enable their safe and productive use.
-This integration was integrated and tested with version xx of Imperva Skyfence
+This integration was integrated and tested with version 1.0.8 of Imperva Skyfence

 ## Configure Imperva Skyfence on Cortex XSOAR